oroinc/platform/UPGRADE-1.9.md

  - Added possibility to group tabs in dropdown for tabs panel.
 Added options to tabPanel function.
 Example: `{{ tabPanel(tabs, {useDropdown: true}) }}`
  - Added possibility to set content for specific tab.
 Example: `{{ tabPanel([{label: 'Tab', content: 'Tab content'}]) }}`
  - `Oro\Bundle\UIBundle\EventListener\ContentProviderListener` added to the class cache and constructor have container as performance improvement
+ - Services with tag `oro_ui.content_provider` was marked as private
+ - Services with tag `oro_formatter` was marked as private

 ####UserBundle
  - Bundle now contains configuration of security providers (`chain_provider`, `oro_user`, `in_memory`), encoders and security firewalls (`login`, `reset_password`, `main`)